 - ½ tsp cornstarch

-- ½ tsp white sesame seeds - to garnish
+- ½ tsp toasted white sesame seeds to garnish

 Instructions

-- Add 1 pinch salt, 1 pinch black pepper and 1 tbsp all-purpose flour and mix until all of the pork is evenly coated.
+- Cut 200 g slab skinless pork belly into rough cubes and place in a bowl along with 1 pinch salt, 1 pinch ground black pepper and 1 tbsp all-purpose flour.
+Mix until all of the pork pieces are evenly coated.

-- Next, add 1 pasteurized egg yolk to the bowl and mix thoroughly until it forms a batter around the pork.
+- Next, add 1 egg yolk to the bowl and mix thoroughly until evenly coated once more.

-- Once the oil is hot, sprinkle 2 tbsp cornstarch onto a plate.
-Roll each piece of pork in the cornstarch and place it straight into the preheated oil.
+- Once the oil is fully heated, sprinkle 2 tbsp cornstarch onto a plate.
+Roll each piece of pork in the cornstarch and place it straight into the oil.

 - Fry the pork until crispy and cooked through.
-This should take about 3-4 mins depending on the thickness of your pork.
+This should take about 3-4 mins depending on the size of the pieces.

-- Once the pork is cooked and crispy, remove it from the oil using tongs or a mesh spoon and place it on a wire rack or kitchen paper to drain/absorb the excess oil.
+- Once the pork is cooked and crispy, transfer to a wire rack or kitchen paper to drain the excess oil.

-- Next, add the onion and bell pepper and set a timer for 1 more minute.
+- Add the carrots to the oil and set a timer for 1 minute, then add the onion and bell pepper and deep-fry for 1 more minute.

-- In a cold frying pan, add 2 tbsp ketchup, 2 tbsp rice vinegar, ½ tbsp sake, 2 tbsp white sugar, 3 tbsp water, 1 tsp soy sauce, ½ tsp Chinese-style chicken bouillon powder and ½ tsp cornstarch.
+- Take a new pan and while it's still cold, add 2 tbsp tomato ketchup, 2 tbsp rice vinegar, ½ tbsp sake, 2 tbsp white sugar, 3 tbsp water, 1 tsp Japanese soy sauce (koikuchi shoyu), ½ tsp Chinese-style chicken bouillon powder and ½ tsp cornstarch.
 Mix it well before turning on the heat.

 - Finally, add the pork and mix thoroughly, ensuring everything is coated in sweet and sour sauce.

 - Turn off the heat and dish up.
-Sprinkle with ½ tsp white sesame seeds.
+Sprinkle with ½ tsp toasted white sesame seeds.

 - Enjoy!